launchdarkly/api-client-java/docs/EnvironmentsApi.md

 EnvironmentsApi apiInstance = new EnvironmentsApi();
 String projectKey = "projectKey_example"; // String | The project key, used to tie the flags together under one project so they can be managed together.
-EnvironmentBody environmentBody = new EnvironmentBody(); // EnvironmentBody | New environment try {
+EnvironmentBody environmentBody = new EnvironmentBody(); // EnvironmentBody | New environment. try {
     apiInstance.postEnvironment(projectKey, environmentBody);
 } catch (ApiException e) {